Medical equipment and services.

 Please advise us at the time of booking if you need to bring an oxygen concentrator on board.
 We will require additional details from you and ask that you complete a medical questionnaire.
-To request this please contact the Customer Contact Center.
+To request this, please contact the Customer Contact Center.

 We would suggest that CPAP machines are carried in your hand luggage so that they can be PAT tested (electronic supply safety test) as soon as you arrive on board.
 Please visit reception to arrange this.
-Please note that you are required to bring your own extension cords as these will not be supplied on board.
+Please note that you are required to bring your own extension lead as these will not be supplied on board.

-If you have a pacemaker you will still be able to travel, however, it is important to note that they can be affected by the security scanners at ports and airports.
+If you have a pacemaker you will still be able to travel.
+However, it is important to note that they can be affected by the security scanners at ports and airports.
 Therefore, it is advisable to travel with an official letter from your doctor which should be shown at security.
-This will mean you will not have to pass through the scanners, instead, a member of staff will escort you through the security process.
+This will mean you will not have to pass through the scanners; instead, a member of staff will escort you through the security process.

-Unfortunately we are unable to provide colostomy bags on board, however, we are able to provide clinical waste bags for their disposal.
+Unfortunately, we are unable to provide colostomy bags on board.
+However, we are able to provide clinical waste bags for their disposal.

 Please ensure that all clinical waste is appropriately wrapped and placed in the bin in your stateroom bathroom.
 Additional red bags are available on request from your steward.
 Please note that soluble pouches must not be flushed into the plumbing systems on board our ships.